How to "Freeze" Your Credit Files

-Yes, because of community property laws.
+Yes.
 Both spouses have to freeze their separate credit files, via separate requests, in order to get the benefit.
 That means the total cost for freezing for consumers under 65 years of age is $10 x 3 credit bureaus x 2 people = $60.
-For consumers 65 years of age or older, the total cost for freezing is $5 x 3 credit bureaus x 2 people = $30.
+For consumers 65 years of age or older, placing a freeze is free.

 What if I lose my PIN?

 If you lose the PIN given to you by a credit bureau, send a letter to address on the sample letter attached to this sheet.
 Explain that you have lost your PIN and would like a new one.
 Provide your full name, address and Social Security number in the letter.
 Enclose a photocopy of your driver’s license or other government-issued photo ID.